-By 1975 NARB had grown to five regions and over 200 companies, including more than two dozen nationally recognized professional groups, and the Pacific Western Regional Ballet Festival Association simplified its name to Pacific Regional Ballet Association (PRBA).
-The group of PRBA ballet schools and pre-professional companies encompassed the region of western states, including Washington, Oregon, California, Utah, Nevada, Idaho, Montana, Wyoming, Arizona, Hawaii and Alaska.
+By 1975, NARB had expanded to five regions and over 200 companies.
+Consequently, the Pacific Western Regional Ballet Festival Association simplified its name to Pacific Regional Ballet Association (PRBA), representing ballet schools and pre-professional companies across the western states: Alaska, Arizona, California, Idaho, Hawaii, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.

-In 1988 Regional Dance America (RDA) was founded to continue the work of NARB and promote the artistic development of dance companies throughout the United States.
+Regional Dance America (RDA) was founded in 1988 to continue NARB’s mission of promoting the artistic development of dance companies nationwide.

 Barbara Crockett was a founding director of the Pacific Western Regional Ballet Festival Association, which after several name changes evolved into The Ballet Alliance.
 She was the founder of the Sacramento Ballet and her own school, Crockett Dance Studio.
 It is through her vision and guidance that The Ballet Alliance exists today.
 We strive to realize our mission: To raise the standards of American ballet through education, performance, and community engagement.
 It is her trailblazing footsteps we walk in, and we will always be thankful for her leadership and foresight.